Side-heated Rayleigh-B\'enard Convection: Experimental setup

+The main contribution to heat leakage is in fact the heat transfer between the side walls and the surrounding air.
+Typically, the convection cell operates at a bulk temperature of $40^\circ$C, and the surrounding air is at the room temperature of $25^\circ$C. The convection cell, when operating, is covered by many layers of aluminum-coated bubble wrap whose total thickness is on the order of $10$ centimeters and conductivity is around $0.02$ W/(m$\cdot$K).
+This allows us to estimate the total side leaking power as $0.5$ W, which is much smaller than the minimum bottom heating power ($10$ W) used in the study.
+Thus, the maximum error we may have in measuring Nu is 5\%, and this error decays inversely with $Q_b$.

-We perform all temperature and flow speed measurements at each $(Q_b,Q_s)$, while varying them independently in the range of 0 to 120 W. Whenever a control parameter (e.g., the side-heating power) is changed, the system runs for 4 hours to reach dynamic equilibrium, and each measurement takes another 4 hours to collect data.
-With degassed water as the working fluid, the system works at Rayleigh number in the range of $3\times10^8$ to $5\times10^9$ and Prandtl number in the range of $3.4$ to $4.1$, a turbulent regime that is often accompanied with a large-scale circulation (LSC).
+Whenever a control parameter is changed, the system runs for 4 hours to reach a dynamical equilibrium, and each measurement takes another 4 hours to collect data.
+With degassed water as the working fluid, the system works at Rayleigh number in the range of $3\times10^8$ to $5\times10^9$, and Prandtl number in the range of $3.4$ to $4.1$.
+At this $\Ra{}$, the convection is turbulent and the large-scale circulation develops spontaneously.

-A shadowgraph of the convection cell reveals local density differences of the fluid and thus allows visualization of the convective flows.
+Shown in \cref{fig1}(b), a shadowgraph of the convecting fluid reveals local density differences and thus provides a visualization of the convective flows.
 A convex lens with focal length 20 cm converts light from a point source to near-parallel light, which passes through the convection cell and casts a shadow on a translucent screen.
-A typical shadowgraph image is shown in Fig. \ref{fig1}\textit{B}.
-Bulk flow speed $U$ can be inferred from tracing thermal plumes at a given region of the recorded video.
-Typically, trajectories of 40 plumes are timed and metered during each experiment, flow speeds and error bar are then recorded.
+Bulk flow speed $U$ can be inferred by tracing the thermal plumes at a given region, which we choose to be 1 cm from the center of the heated sidewall.
+This flow speed $U$ represents the strength of the large-scale circulation.
+Typically, trajectories of 40 thermal plumes are timed and metered during each experiment, so both the mean flow speed and its standard deviation can be calculated.